robreuss/ElementalController_iOS_Sample/README.md

 ### Overview
 This is an iOS client application created using [ElementalController](https://github.com/robreuss/ElementalController) for demo purposes.
 It is designed to be used with it's server-side Linux counterpart [ElementalController Linux Sample App](https://github.com/robreuss/ElementalController_Linux_Sample.git), which has been tested to run under Ubuntu Mate on a Raspberry Pi as well as desktop Ubuntu 16.04.
 Although it has not been tested on Raspbian, the framework has and it should work.

-The two apps mimic a scenario where an iOS app is being used to control a Raspberry Pi-based robot vehicle, by sending commands and a speed value.
+The two apps mimic a scenario where an iOS app is being used to control a Raspberry Pi-based robot vehicle, by sending commands and a speed value, along with motion data, just for demo purposes.
+There is no actual robot involved.

 ### Installation
 Clone or download.